Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Where to find small business grants

-Explore free financing available through the SBA, your local government and corporations.
+Explore free financing available through the government and corporations.

-Business grants are one of the few financing options you don’t have to pay back.
-But there’s a reason that businesses turn to other types of financing first.
+Small business grants are one of the few financing options you don’t have to pay back.
+However, there’s a reason that businesses turn to other types of financing first.
 Grants can take a long time to find and are even harder to apply for – plus, the competition is fierce.

 Is my business eligible for a grant?

 Standard small business grants don’t operate like business loans in terms of eligibility requirements, and qualifications for both grants and loans can widely vary.

 When you apply for grants, you aren’t just convincing donors to give you funding — you’re convincing them to give you funding over everyone else who has applied.
 That’s one of the big differences between business loans and grants.

 Grants tend to have a larger social cause in mind, such as encouraging female entrepreneurs, increasing opportunities for minorities or helping out a particular community.
 You can also find grants specific to industries or regions.